 During your first few weeks at home, you need to move carefully.
 This is because your breastbone (sternum) was cut during surgery.
 The bone takes about 4 to 6 weeks to grow back together.
 It won't come apart if you move the wrong way.
-But, you may feel pain around the incisions or heart a clicking sound in your chest.
+But, you may feel pain around the incisions or hear a clicking sound in your chest.
 These are warning signs to move more carefully.
 Follow the tips below.

 Until your breastbone heals, twisting your upper body can be painful.
 When you reach for something, follow these steps:

 Turn with your entire body so that you face the object.

 Step close to it.